Last year I was so lucky as to be able to fish the Eifel region In Germany twice at our favourite hotspots, together with my wife.

 This 41 centimetre German-Eifel trout mistook Tom's Hopper for a real grasshopper.

-at it yourself and keep me informed!!!
+Have a go at it yourself and keep me informed!!!